 To be eligible to sit for examination, candidates must submit an Application for Certification, original college transcripts, one Immediate Supervisor form, two Confidential Professional Reference forms, and a Radiation Protection Report and cover sheet.
 Candidates applying for only Part I do not need to submit a written report and the two Confidential Professional Reference forms.
+The deadline to submit a complete application will be the third Friday of January of the exam year.
+A complete application means all required information has been provided including transcripts and references.

 The Application for Certification process is web-based and can be found at https://app.prolydian.com/organizations/abhp.
-Even though applications are completed online, original college transcripts must be mailed to the Secretariat and postmarked by January 15.
+Even though applications are completed online, original college transcripts must be mailed to the Secretariat and postmarked by the application deadline.
 All applicants are expected to use the web-based application process.
 Limited exceptions will be considered on a case-by-case basis; contact the Executive Director for further information.

 Applications are only valid for one year.
 Thereafter, a new application, including reference and report forms, must be submitted.
+The Part I and Part II exam registration fees, and the CHP

-Application and examination fees are as follows:
+Annual Maintenance and Certification Replacement fees are as follows: